dominicrodger/django-magazine/README.md

 Magazines consist of Issues, each of which contains one or more Articles, which are by an author.

 This app uses [South](http://south.aeracode.org/) for managing database changes, so you'll need that to use it.
 Also, don't use it right now - it's not remotely finished.

+This app requires [Django 1.3](https://docs.djangoproject.com/en/dev/releases/1.3/), since it depends on the new [`{% with %}`](https://docs.djangoproject.com/en/1.3/ref/templates/builtins/) tag behaviour.